pangeo-forge/roadmap/subprojects/staged-recipies.md

-# Staged Recipies Roadmap
+# Staged Recipes Roadmap

-[Staged-recipies](https://github.com/pangeo-forge/staged-recipes) is a GitHub repository that manages the submission of new pangeo-forge recipies.
+[Staged-recipes](https://github.com/pangeo-forge/staged-recipes) is a GitHub repository that manages the submission of new pangeo-forge recipies.
 You can think of this as a holding area for new feedstocks.

-Staged-recipies is still a work-in-progress, but when complete, it will:
+Staged-recipes is still a work-in-progress, but when complete, it will:

 - Include templates for new recipies.
 - Manage testing, linting, and executing new recipies.